 Research in BreastScreen Norway

 Research projects in BreastScreen Norway cover a wide range of topics.
-The overall aim is to increase our knowledge about mammographic screening and improve the screening programme.
+The overall aim is to increase knowledge about mammographic screening and improve the screening programme.

 Last updated: